Michael Fuller’s Passion

 The bank and developer’s actions were ruthless but legal.
 The developer was within its rights to demolish the tenants’ mobile homes, provided it gave proper notice.
 And the bank was within its rights to garnish the tenants’ wages because the law that protected stick-built homeowners from deficiency judgments didn’t apply to mobile homeowners.
 My passion turned from outrage to revenge.
 I set out to become a consumer protection attorney.

 Below is a quote from my 2005 law school application to Willamette:

 I want to expose poor families to good financial advice, and empower them with the financial knowledge many in the entitled class take for granted.

 I was among the poorest students in law school.
-But Willamette gave me a full ride and always helped me out with money when I needed it.
+But the dean gave me a full ride and always helped me out with money when I needed it.

 Throughout law school I fantasized about legally taking from banks with the same ruthlessness and disregard for fairness that Washington Mutual and the California developer took from the trailer park tenants.
 So long as it was legal, I wanted to inflict as much collateral damage as I could.
 Fortunately, my dream came true and I now make my living passionately fighting against banks in court on behalf of the underdog.

 Ironically, the morally bankrupt corporations that fueled my passion to attend law school became financially bankrupt before I had time to pass the bar and exact my revenge.
 After 120 years in business, Washington Mutual bank collapsed in 2008.
 The subprime market scandal of 2007 hit before the California developer could subdivide the park.